-First Option: the Adjustment Brush tool
+First Mask Option: the Adjustment Brush tool

 Firstly make sure you are in the Develop module.
 After that, take a look at the top right corner of your screen.
-What you’ll find there is the Adjustment Brush tool.
+What you’ll find there is the Adjustment Brush Tool.

 Once you enter this panel you’ll see there are quite a few options to customize this particular tool.
 If you want to use the shortcut on your keyboard for the Adjustment Brush – simply press K.

 Armed with the Adjustment Brush, you can easily create a mask with precision.
 When you start painting over the image you’ll definitely need to see exactly what you’re doing at the moment.
-Press O on your keyboard, that will reveal the mask you’ve done so far and it will show it in red color.
+Press O on your keyboard, which will reveal the mask you’ve done so far and it will show it in red color.
 If you want to get rid of the marking – simply press again O and it will disappear.

-Second Option: the Radial Filter
+Second Masking Option: the Radial Filter

-For example if you have an image with a simple central composition where you need the whole background blurred, the quickest way may turn out to be using the Radial filter.
+For example, if you have an image with a simple central composition where you need the whole background blurred, the quickest way may turn out to be using the Radial filter.

-Here you have two alternatives: either to add more to the selection with the brush itself or to take out of it by grabbing the Erase tool.
+Here you have two alternatives: either to add more to the selection with the brush itself or to take out of it by grabbing the Erase brush tool.
 The brush within the Radial filter will help you tweak the selection and most importantly: to make improvements.

 Third Option: The Graduated Filter

 Identical to the Radial blur you have a Brush located within the same panel.
 If you click on this brush you’ll see that you can add or remove bits and pieces of the selection.
 To erase the selection hold ALT and brush over the desired area or simply click on “eraser” at the bottom of the filer panel.

-In many cases you’ll have to deal with more detailed fragments from the image and it’s best if you zoom in to keep a close eye on the selection.
+In many cases, you’ll have to deal with more detailed fragments from the image and it’s best if you zoom in to keep a close eye on the selection.
 If you have a graphic tablet, it will surely up your brush game, the only downside is that it’s highly addictive!